What is Attention Deficit Hyperactivity Disorder (ADHD)?

 - Brain injuries

 ADHD is the most diagnosed behavior disorder of childhood.
-Estimates suggest that between three and nine percent of all children have ADHD.
+Estimates suggest that between 3% and 9% of all children have ADHD.
 It is more common in boys than in girls.
 Many parents of children with ADHD had symptoms of ADHD when they were younger.
 ADHD is sometimes found in siblings within the same family.

-A pediatrician, child psychiatrist, psychologist or a mental health professional usually identifies ADHD in children.
+A pediatrician, child psychiatrist, psychologist or a mental health professional is usually the one to identify ADHD in children.

-There is no test for ADHD.
-Currently, the gold standard for diagnosing ADHD is a combination of a history of the child's behavior from parents and teachers, observations of the child's behavior, and standardized assessment measures.
+There is no single test for ADHD.
+Currently, the gold standard for diagnosing ADHD is a combination of:

-Other tests may be used in some cases to rule out other conditions.
-For example, if there is a concern about a learning disability, intellectual and achievement testing may be conducted.
-Other psychological, neurological, or physical testing may also be used to rule out other conditions.
+- Other tests may be used in some cases to rule out other conditions.
+For example, if there is a concern about a learning disability, intellectual (IQ) and achievement (reading, writing, math) testing may be conducted.
+Other psychological, neurological or physical testing may also be used to rule out other conditions.

 Treatment for ADHD will be determined by your child's doctor based on: